linode/docs/docs/platform/api/nodebalancers.md

         -X POST -d @nodebalancer-config.json

 {{< note >}}
-For more information about configuration options, see our [NodeBalancer Reference Guide](https://www.linode.com/docs/platform/nodebalancer/nodebalancer-reference-guide/)
+For more information about configuration options, see our [NodeBalancer Reference Guide](https://www.linode.com/docs/platform/nodebalancer/nodebalancer-reference-guide/).
 {{< /note >}}

 ## Add Nodes

 Even with a working configuration profile, the NodeBalancer isn't doing anything yet, since it has no nodes connected to it.
-Repeat the steps in this section for each node you would like to add; usually you will want at least two nodes so that the NodeBalancer can balance the load between the two.
+Repeat the steps in this section for each node you would like to add; usually you will want at least two nodes.

 ### Create Linodes